Solid foods: why babies need them

 - has good head and neck control and can sit upright when supported

-- shows an interest in food – for example, by looking at what’s on your plate
+- shows an interest in food – for example, they look at what’s on your plate

 - reaches out for your food

-- opens his mouth when you offer him food on a spoon.
+- opens their mouth when you offer them food on a spoon.

-Most babies start to show these signs by around six months, but the signs happen at different times for different babies.
+Most babies start to show these signs by around 6 months, although this can vary.

-It’s not recommended to introduce solids before four months.
+It’s recommended not to introduce solids before 4 months.

-When you’re first introducing solids, it’s a good idea to offer solids when you and your baby are both happy and relaxed.
+When you’re first introducing solids, it’s good to offer solids when you and your baby are both happy and relaxed.